keplergl/kepler.gl/README.md

 ## Env

-Use Node 8.15.0 and above, older node versions have not been tested.
+Use Node 10.15.0 or above, older node versions have not been supported/ tested.
 For best results, use [nvm](https://github.com/creationix/nvm) `nvm install`.

 ## Install kepler.gl

-Install node (`> 8.15.0`), yarn, and project dependencies
+Install node (`> 10.15.0`), yarn, and project dependencies

 ```sh
 npm install --save kepler.gl